Mailu/Mailu/docs/faq.rst

 - `Rspamd`_ - All files in the ``rspamd`` sub-directory.

 *Issue reference:* `206`_.

+ keep in mind, that commands from ``postfix.cf`` are injected via system call to ``postconf -e`` so symbols been used should be escaped

 I want to integrate Nextcloud with Mailu
 ````````````````````````````````````````